friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\print_is_a_function_4.py'
-    beyond the location indicated by ^.
+    at the location indicated by ^.

        1: """Should raise SyntaxError: invalid syntax"""
     -->2: print len("""This is a long string
           ^
        3:           that spans multiple lines.""")

+    Perhaps you need to type

+         print(...)

     In older version of Python, `print` was a keyword.
     Now, `print` is a function; you need to use parentheses to call it.

-(160) print is a function 5
+(161) print is a function 5
 ---------------------------

 .. code-block:: none